 Let me tell you something: “Set achievable goals” is the worst advice I’ve ever heard.
 (Erin was actually going to say “Make your goals known to each other,” which you’ll hear me talk about if you watch that interview, once Dustin publishes it.)

-Why an unachievable goal is actually easier to achieve
+1. An unachievable goal is actually easier to achieve

 Set an achievable goal, and not much changes.
 Since it’s something you know you can achieve, there’s no need to take any massive action, to crash through your perceived limits, or to transform yourself into the incredible person you’d have to be in order to achieve that goal.